 what is the u-value of triple glazing ?

 Most triple-glazed windows have a U-value less than 1 W/m²K.
 Our triple-glazed windows range from 0.64-0.94 W/m²K, and several models are suitable for use in Passivhaus and ultra low-energy projects with exceptional U-value performance of under 0.80 W/m²K.
+Learn all you need to know about triple glazing here.

 u-value vs r-value